 Also; this list doesn't use spell levels because they're lame and I'm tired of them.
 However, it is roughly ascending in power.
 So you could say rolls of 1 to 6 are 1st level spells, rolls of 7 to 12 are 2nd level spells, and rolls of 13 to 20 are 3rd level.
-For most wandering encounters, the first 20 results are the most fitting and fair, so just roll a d20 equal to the number of HD the monster has for their spells.
-Special named NPCs or the leaders of a Witch coven etc. may get one or two better spells.
-For them, you can roll 1d10+10 for a random powerful spell.
+You could also make the difficulty of learning these spells by studying whatever the slain enemy magicians drop equal to this rough estimate.

 20 Enemy Spells

 Rust Spray

 Sprays a disgusting red-brown fluid that rusts and corrodes metals.
 The caster chooses what to try and spray- if it hits a sword, the sword gets -2 to hit, if sprayed on armor, -2 AC.
 If the caster sprays it in your face; you are blinded for one round and get -4 to hit.
 You can choose to block this with your shield- wooden shields are unaffected, but metal shields will lose 1 point of AC.